python/devguide/getting-started/getting-help.rst

 =================

-If you are working on Python it is very possible you will come across an issue where you need some assistance to solve it (this happens to core developers all the time).
+If you are working on Python it is very possible you will come across an issue where you need some assistance to solve it (this happens to the core team all the time).

 Should you require help, there are a :ref:`variety of options available